leonav-unizar/nirsoft-dlls/README.md

-# nirsoft-dlls
+# Nirsoft DLL Data Downloader
-Nirsoft DLL Data Downloader
+This repository contains a scraper for downloading in JSON format the exported functions by system DLL across different Windows versions, enumerated in Nirsoft's webpage.